 This command renders a kind of test image directly into the framebuffer.
-Use v4l2sink to render into a screen overlay.
+Use ximagsink to render into an X11 window instead.
+Use imxv4l2sink to render into a screen overlay.
 You can modify the test image by adding pattern=<n> to videotestsrc, where <n> is a number of 0 to 24.
 For example ...